microsoft/MixedRealityToolkit-Unity/Documentation/README_MRTKStandardShader.md

 ### Mesh outlines

 Many mesh outline techniques are done using a [post processing](https://docs.unity3d.com/Manual/PostProcessingOverview.html) technique.
 Post processing provides great quality outlines, but can be prohibitively expensive on many Mixed Reality devices.
-You can find a scene that demonstrates usage of mesh outlines in the  **OutlineExamples** scene under: [MixedRealityToolkit.Examples/Demos/StandardShader/Scenes/](https://github.com/microsoft/MixedRealityToolkit-Unity/tree/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/StandardShader/Scenes)
+You can find a scene that demonstrates usage of mesh outlines in the  **OutlineExamples** scene under `MRTK/Examples/Demos/StandardShader/Scenes/`.

 <img src="../Documentation/Images/MRTKStandardShader/MRTK_MeshOutline.jpg" width="900">